KKBQ: Growth

 The Q Morning Zoo gained increased exposure in 1985.
 The show incorporated comedy bits with a Top-40 playlist.
-On October 5, 1985, John Lander and the Morning Zoo began broadcasting a syndicated weekend show on 100 radio stations around the country.
+On October 5, 1985, John Lander and the Morning Zoo began broadcasting "Hit Music USA," a syndicated weekend show on 100 radio stations around the country.
 The show was also selected as one of Continental Airlines's inflight music channels.
 In fall 1985, the Arbitron ratings listed KKBQ as the number two station in the Houston market.

 The following year, radio personality John Carrillo (known on-air as John Rio), left the Q Morning Zoo and moved to Houston station KSRR.
 KKBQ sued Carrillo to prevent him from using his character, Mr. Leonard.
 Carrillo countersued the station, and the lawsuit ended in a settlement allowing Carrillo to use the character on air, and allowing KKBQ deejays to also use the character.

 In 1987, KKBQ won the Houston Association of Radio Broadcasters' Award for Local/Retail Station Promotion.